Norm one tori and Hasse norm principle, II: Degree $12$ case: Flabby resolution of -lattice and rationality of algebraic -torus

 It is easy to see that all the $1$-dimensional algebraic $k$-tori $T$, i.e. the trivial torus $\bG_m$ and the norm one torus $R^{(1)}_{K/k}(\bG_m)$ of $K/k$ with $[K:k]=2$, are $k$-rational.
 Voskresenskii \cite{Vos67} showed that all the $2$-dimensional algebraic $k$-tori $T$ are $k$-rational.
 Kunyavskii \cite{Kun90} gave a rational (stably rational, retract rational) classification of $3$-dimensional algebraic $k$-tori.
 Hoshi and Yamasaki \cite[Theorem 1.9 and Theorem 1.12]{HY17} classified stably/retract rational algebraic $k$-tori of dimension $4$ and $5$ (see also \cite[Section 1]{HKY}).

 For norm one tori $T=R^{(1)}_{K/k}(\bG_m)$, recall that the function field $k(T)$ may be regarded as $L(M)^G$ for the character module $M=J_{G/H}$ and hence we have:

 where the last implication holds over a global field $k$ (see also Colliot-Th\'{e}l\`{e}ne and Sansuc \cite[page 29]{CTS77}).
 The last conditions mean that $T$ has the weak approximation property and the Hasse norm principle holds for $K/k$ (see Section \ref{S1}).
-In particular, it follows that $H^1(G,[J_{G/H}]^{fl})=0$ and hence $A(T)=0$ and $\Sha(T)=0$ when $G=pTm\leq S_p$ is a transitive subgroup of $S_p$ of prime degree $p$ and $H\leq G$ with $[G:H]=p$ (see Colliot-Th\'{e}l\`{e}ne and Sansuc \cite[Proposition 9.1]{CTS87}, \cite[Lemma 2.17]{HY17} and also the first paragraph of Section \ref{S5}).
+In particular, it follows that $[J_{G/H}]^{fl}$ is invertible and hence $A(T)=0$ and $\Sha(T)=0$ when $G=pTm\leq S_p$ is a transitive subgroup of $S_p$ of prime degree $p$ and $H=G\cap S_{p-1}\leq G$ with $[G:H]=p$ (see Colliot-Th\'{e}l\`{e}ne and Sansuc \cite[Proposition 9.1]{CTS87} and \cite[Lemma 2.17]{HY17}).
+Hence the Hasse norm principle holds for $K/k$ when $[K:k]=p$ (see the second paragraph after Theorem \ref{thTate} and also the first paragraph of Section \ref{S5}).

 A necessary and sufficient condition for the classification of stably/retract rational norm one tori $T=R^{(1)}_{K/k}(\bG_m)$ with $[K:k]=n\leq 15$, but with one exception $G=9T27\simeq \PSL_2(\bF_8)$ for the stable rationality, was given in Hoshi and Yamasaki \cite{HY21} (for the case $n$ is a prime number or the case $n\leq 10$) and Hasegawa, Hoshi and Yamasaki \cite{HHY20} (for $n=12,14,15$).